For You I Will (Confidence)

 "For You I Will (Confidence)" is the debut single of American singer-songwriter Teddy Geiger, featured on her debut album Underage Thinking.
 The song was used as the theme song for the CBS comedy-drama series Love Monkey, on which Geiger played a recurring guest role.
 The song became a hit despite the show's cancellation and reached number 29 on the Billboard Hot 100.

+As of 2024, the song and album has been removed from streaming services and the music video pulled.

 Song information

 The song describes being in love with someone who is unaware of one’s existence and finding the confidence to overcome that obstacle.

 Release

 The song can also be found on her 2005 EP Step Ladder under the name "Confidence".
 The EP version was released on September 6, 2005, but did not receive much airplay then.

 Later, the song was re-released in January 2006, in a version that was used as the theme song for Love Monkey and later appeared on Geiger's Underage Thinking album.
 This "single version" added a stronger folk rock influence and reached number 29 on the Billboard Hot 100.

 A CD single was released on June 27, 2006, in Australia and New Zealand, containing the single version of the "For You I Will (Confidence)" song, the B-side "Do You Even Care?", and the music video for the single.